mlox/mlox/mlox/mlox_readme.txt

 But in some case, they are warnings about patches that are available to make two plugins work better together.

-[PATCH] warnings specify mutual dependencies as in the case of a patch plugin. where you'd like to know if the patch is missing or if the thing that's supposed to be patched is missing.
+[PATCH] warnings specify mutual dependencies as in the case of a patch plugin where you'd like to know if the patch is missing or if the thing that's supposed to be patched is missing.
 These are usually pretty important warnings since proper functioning of a mod sometimes means getting patches properly